Top 10 VoIP services

 2019.
 Business communications service Movius raises $45M

-Movius, a company that allows companies to assign a separate business number for voice calls and texting to any phone, has raised a $45 million Series D round.
-With this, the company has now raised a total of $100 million.
-Movius currently counts more than 1,400 businesses as its customers, and its carrier partners include Sprint, Telstra and Telefonica.
-What’s important to note is that Movius is more than a basic VoIP app on your phone.
-What the company promises is a carrier-grade network that allows businesses to assign a second number to their employees’ phones.
-That way, the employer remains in charge, even as employees bring their own devices to work.
+Movius, a company specializing in enabling businesses to allocate a separate business number for voice calls and texting on any mobile device, recently completed a Series D funding round, securing $45 million.
+With this latest investment, the company's total funding reaches $100 million.
+Currently, Movius boasts over 1,400 businesses as its valued customers, and it has partnered with renowned carriers such as Sprint, Telstra, and Telefonica.
+It's crucial to understand that Movius surpasses the functionality of a basic VoIP app found on your phone.
+The company delivers a carrier-grade network that empowers businesses to assign a secondary number to their employees' personal devices.
+Consequently, employers retain control even when employees bring their own devices to the workplace.

 2017.
 VoIP vet Truphone raised $339M